White House, January 6 committee agrees to protect certain documents - ExBulletin

 The National Archives said the files Trump wants to block include presidential newspapers, visitor logs, drafts of speeches, handwritten notes regarding the events of January 6 from the files of former chief of staff Mark Meadows and a draft decree on the subject of electoral integrity.

-Biden has repeatedly dismissed Trump’s claims of executive privilege over those documents, including in a letter sent on December 23 regarding approximately 20 pages of documents.
+Biden has repeatedly denied claims of executive privilege over those documents, including in a letter sent on December 23 regarding approximately 20 pages of documents.

 The President has determined that an assertion of executive privilege is not in the best interest of the United States and therefore is not warranted, White House attorney Dana Remus reiterated in the final letter.